 As a teenager, adults assumed she must have been doing drugs.
 Older men are more likely to develop Parkinson’s, not teenage girls.
 Her complaints were not taken seriously.
 It took 10 years of doctors’ visits and uncontrolled symptoms before a diagnosis was made.

-Although Kristina has been on the strongest medications available, including Levodopa, a prescription medication that is modified by brain enzymes to produce dopamine, her Parkinson’s is now at a point that she cannot function as a teacher.
+Although Kristina has been on the strongest medications available, including The medication most commonly given to control the movement symptoms of Parkinson’s, usually with carbidopa.
+It is converted in the brain into dopamine., a prescription medication that is modified by brain enzymes to produce A chemical messenger (neurotransmitter) that regulates movement and emotions., her Parkinson’s is now at a point that she cannot function as a teacher.
 She cannot drive; on a bad day, she cannot walk or write.
 For people in the advanced stages of Parkinson’s, brain surgery known as A surgical treatment for Parkinson's disease.
 A special wire (lead) is inserted into a specific area of the brain responsible for movement.
 The lead is connected to a pacemaker-like device implanted in the chest region.
 This device creates electrical pulses, sent through the lead, which “stimulate” the brain and control abnormal brain cell activity. is an option.
 Kristina’s Parkinson’s has been identified as a genetic form of Parkinson’s.
 Since the directions for the disease resides in every cell of her body, the surgery is not an option for her.
 Even if surgery were an option, Kristina is a parent of a 12-year-old son; her doctors will not conduct the surgery.

 Kristina asked me to write this article to let the world know that Parkinson’s does not affect only older adults.
 It can affect people of all ages.
 Kristina does not want sympathy; she is a tough woman who will fight her own battles.
 Her stubbornness has gotten her further than any medication could.
 Kristina wants to tell other young people of her battle and let young people know that they need to fight for their health.
 Although Kristina can no longer write, she needs her story to be heard.